Ozma – Ozma of Oz

 Journal Entries: Read more at my Ozma tag

-Dress: Since her dress changes in the illustrations so often, I just picked elements I liked and put them together.
+Since her dress changes in the illustrations so often, I just picked elements I liked and put them together.
 For the dress I used a skirt pattern, just lengthened, with a train added.
-I made an underdress out of lining material and sewed strips of different coloured chiffon underneath, and then made the outer dress of a slightly sheer sparkle organza.
-The ruffle around the top had horsehair in the hem so it would curl.
+I made an underdress out of lining material and sewed strips of different coloured poly chiffon onto the underdress, and then made the outer dress of a slightly sheer sparkle organza, so the colours of the chiffon would peek through.
+The ruffle around the top had horsehair in the hem so it would curl, and I added straps.

-Accessories: The brooch I bought and painted.
+The brooch I bought and painted.
 The shoes I bought and embroidered in green metallic thread and added green rhinestones to.
 The wig I had already, and the wand I bought there at the convention.
 In 2016 when I was preparing to wear this for the white backdrop shoot, I discovered my wand was missing!
 At the last minute I cobbled together out a staff out a baluster, some green and gold metallic rub-n-buff, a metal flower, a round plastic “gem” and some christmas lights.
 (It lights up! couldn’t tell in the photos though.)
-Later this year, I’m hoping to upgrade this to an actual “Oz” staff and rewear it to a local con 🙂
+I was hoping to eventually upgrade this to a full “oz” staff but never did.
+It’s still hanging around here somewhere.
+When I took this costume back to Dragoncon in 2024, I just bought another cheap wand to carry with it again!

 Visit my FAQ | Contact Me